Spin contribution to the inverse Faraday effect of non-magnetic metals: Results

+Although the perturbation theory formulation from Ref.~\onlinecite{Langhoff1972, Bhattacharyya1986} is in principle without divergences when using the recursive formulation of $\alpha_{ji}$ from Eq.~\ref{eq:alpha_nm}, such a formulation is numerically intensive and excludes sources of electron level broadening that are not included in $V$, such as phonons or defects.
+Therefore, as discussed in the Appendix~\ref{app:perturbation}, we assumed here that electronic states have a constant lifetime proportional to $\eta^{-1}$.
+In addition, we replaced here $\hbar \alpha_{ij}$ with its lowest order expansion, $E_i - E_j$.

+As we can see from Eq.~\ref{eq:ife_Bj}, there are four groups of contributions to $M_i^{\rm IFE}$ that are constant over time.
+However, we expect that only some of these will dominate.
+In particular, we expect that the first term in the expression will dominate whenever the denominator is close to zero.
+For example, such a resonant condition can occur whenever there is a state $j$ for which $E_j - E_i$ is close to $\hbar \omega$.
+If in addition, we consider a state $l$ such that $E_j = E_l$, then we expect a doubly-resonant condition, as both denominators in the first term could then simultaneously be close to zero.
+(Here $E_j$ and $E_l$ are strictly larger than $E_i$ as $i$ is the ground state.)
+Later, in Sec.~\ref{sec:non-doubly-res}, we show with an explicit numerical calculation that, in fact, these doubly resonant terms dominate the IFE response in bulk Au.

+From now on we will explicitly separate out the doubly-resonant part from the first term in Eq.~\ref{eq:ife_Bj}.
+We are then left with the doubly-resonant contribution, and four groups of non-doubly resonant terms,

 Here the second sum over $l$ is done only over states $l$ that have the same energy as the state $j$ appearing in the first sum.
-This restriction ensures that we deal here only with the doubly-resonant terms.
-Although the perturbation theory formulation from Ref.~\onlinecite{Langhoff1972, Bhattacharyya1986} is in principle without divergences when using recursive formulation of $\alpha_{ji}$ from Eq.~\ref{eq:alpha_nm}, such a formulation is numerically intensive, and it excludes sources of electron level broadening that are not included in $V$, such as phonons or defects.
-Therefore, as discussed in Appendix~\ref{app:perturbation}, we assumed in the derivation of Eq.~\ref{eq:m_resonant} that electronic states have a constant lifetime proportional to $\eta^{-1}$.

-Up to now, indices $i$, $j$, and $l$ were simply labeling many-electron states in the system within the independent-electron approximation.
+Up until now, the indices $i$, $j$, and $l$ were simply labeling many-electron states in the system within the independent-electron approximation.
 From now on, we will introduce changes to this notation.
 First, we will do the following replacements,